Special Counsel Says Paul Manafort 'Breached' Plea Deal, Lied to FBI

 For their part, Manafort's attorneys said he believes he has offered "useful information" and doesn't agree with the government assertion that he breached the plea agreement.

 Manafort and his lawyers had been spotted meeting with investigators in the weeks after his plea deal.
-At his most recent court appearance, in Virginia, U.S. Marshals wheeled him into court in a wheelchair.
+At his most recent court appearance, in Virginia, U.S. marshals wheeled him into court in a wheelchair.
 A person close to Manafort said he had a problem with his diet in the detention center in Alexandria, Va.

 President Trump has distanced himself from Manafort, playing down Manafort's role in the campaign.
-But the onetime Trump campaign chairman attended a June 2016 meeting in Trump Tower with Russians, Donald Trump Jr., and Jared Kushner that has become a focus of the special counsel probe.
-Manafort also played a major role in the Republican National Convention in 2016, when language regarding Ukraine was watered down in the party platform.
+But Manafort attended a June 2016 meeting in Trump Tower with Russians, Donald Trump Jr. and Jared Kushner that has become a focus of the special counsel probe.
+Manafort also played a major role at the Republican National Convention in 2016, when language regarding Ukraine was watered down in the party platform.

-Earlier Monday, former Trump campaign foreign policy adviser George Papadopoulos reported to a prison in Wisconsin to serve a 14-day-sentence for lying to investigators.
+Earlier Monday, former Trump campaign foreign policy adviser George Papadopoulos reported to a prison in Wisconsin to serve a 14-day sentence for lying to investigators.

-Lawyers involved in the investigation have raised the prospect that Papadopoulos, Manafort and others who have been charged ultimately could win presidential pardons.
+Lawyers involved in the investigation have raised the prospect that Papadopoulos, Manafort and others who have been charged ultimately could receive presidential pardons.